BombayBrownBoy09/Nigeria-News-Detective/README.md

 We have 2 DL models working in this application:

 **Model1 (Sentence Transformer Text Classification):**
-The best performing news sourrce classification model used a pretrained sentence transformer model to generate embeddings and then used a logistic regression classification to obtain results.
+The best performing news source classification model used a pretrained [sentence transformer](https://github.com/BombayBrownBoy09/Nigeria-News-Detective/blob/main/notebooks/Text_Classification_Sentence_transformer.ipynb) model to generate embeddings and then used a logistic regression classification to obtain results (20 % train acc).
+The other approach tried was [bag of words](https://github.com/BombayBrownBoy09/Nigeria-News-Detective/blob/main/notebooks/Text_Classification_Bag_of_Words.ipynb) which resulted in lesser 11.2% train acc
 <!-- <p align="center"><img align="center" width="800px" src="data/Word2Vec.png"></p>
 <p align="center"><img align="center" width="800px" src="data/Word2Vec Acc + Loss.png"></p> -->
 To get source of news, run the following from the home directory: